 Making progress in your career means finding a careful balance between personal drive and team spirit.
-On the one hand, you’re ambitious, full of ideas, and you want prove to the world that you deserve a shot at success.
+On the one hand, you’re ambitious, full of ideas, and you want to prove to the world that you deserve a shot at success.

-On the other hand, nobody likes a show-off or a know-it-all – and nobody wants to work with someone who lacks any sense of humility.
+On the other hand, nobody likes a show-off or a know-it-all.
+And nobody wants to work with someone who lacks any sense of humility.
 From a job interview scenario to an office confrontation, how can you make your point without seeming arrogant?

-The good news is that arguing in an effective way won’t just win you the argument – it will improve your powers of judgment and of collaboration.
+The good news is that arguing in an effective way won’t just win you the argument.
+It will improve your powers of judgment and of collaboration.

 Arguing successfully requires techniques that you might not consider in the heat of the moment, which is why it is a skill worth considering in advance.